tradecloud/tradecloud-docs-api-v2/checklist.md

 ## API checklist

-The checklist continues with more API technical questions.
+The checklist continues with technical API questions:

 ### **Basic** or **JWT** authentication?